 The frequent excursions which I have made into this province have all sprung from the profound conviction that the foundations of science as a whole, and of physics in particular, await their next greatest elucidations from the side of biology, and especially, from the analysis of the sensations.
-[Mach in Analysis of Sensations: Preface to 1st Ed.]
+[Mach, Analysis of Sensations, Preface to 1st Edition]

 Ernst Mach (February 18, 1838 – February 19, 1916) made major contributions to physics, philosophy, and physiological psychology.
 In physics, the speed of sound bears his name, as he was the first to systematically study super-sonic motion.
 He also made important contributions to understanding the Doppler effect.
 His critique of Newtonian ideas of absolute space and time were an inspiration to the young Einstein, who credited Mach as being the philosophical forerunner of relativity theory.
 His systematic skepticism of the old physics was similarly important to a generation of young German physicists.

 In philosophy, he is best known for his influence upon the Vienna Circle (a predecessor of which was named the Ernst Mach Verein), for his famous anti-metaphysical attitude (which developed into the verifiability theory of meaning), for his anti-realist stance in opposition to atomism, and in general for his positivist-empiricist approach to epistemology.
 It is important to note that some of these influences are currently being re-examined, and are now thought to be both more tenuous and more complicated than was once assumed.
 He was also an important historian of science, and occupied the Chair for the Philosophy of the Inductive Sciences at the University of Vienna.
 Although previous philosophers had commented on science and many scientists had influenced philosophy, Mach more than anyone else bridged the divide; he is a founder of the philosophy of science.